 1. Method of Granting Stayed Sentences.
-When the appropriate cell on the applicable Grid specifies a stayed sentence, the court may pronounce a stay of execution or a stay of imposition.
-The court must pronounce the length of the stay, which may exceed the duration of the presumptive prison sentence, and may establish appropriate conditions.
+When the court orders a stayed sentence, the court may pronounce a stay of execution or a stay of imposition.
+The court must pronounce the length of the stay as provided in section 3.A.2 and may establish appropriate conditions subject to the considerations in section 3.A.3.

 a.
 Stay of Execution.
 When ordering a stay of execution, the court must pronounce the prison sentence duration, but its execution is stayed.
 The presumptive duration is shown in the appropriate cell.